-World Cup Missing XI - Our Best Team of Players Not Going To Russia
+World Cup Missing XI - Our Team of The Best Players Not Going To Russia

 After a less than ideal season with Chelsea, Alvaro Morata was another big name to miss out.
 Instead, Diego Costa, Iago Aspas, Rodrigo and Lucas Vazquez.

-Bench – Alexandre Lacazette, Anthony Martial, Kurt Zouma, Javi Martinez, Shkrodan Mustafi, Radja Nainggolan, Cesc Fabregas, Marcos Alonso, Sergio Rico
+Bench – Alexandre Lacazette, Anthony Martial, Kurt Zouma, Kingsley Coman, Javi Martinez, Shkrodan Mustafi, Radja Nainggolan, Cesc Fabregas, Marcos Alonso, Sergio Rico

 France World Cup Fixtures, Squad, Group, Guide